 When planning your trip contact wineries a few weeks to months in advance to make an appointment to taste wine.
 Select a winery that’s right for you.
 Which varietal of wine do you like?
 What is your price range for a tasting and how much would you like to spend on a bottle of wine?
 Knowing these answers will help with your winery selections.
 Wine tastings and wines come at all different price points in Napa.
 When visiting a winery, do the right thing, buy a bottle or two and leave a tip for your host.

 Use this Napa Winery Map to help navigate the area, I always send this to friends and clients who are visiting (click to enlarge and download).

-Plan to do no more than 2 wineries a day.
-Each wine tasting will be about 1-1.5 hours long.
-Many people get excited about visiting wineries and want to try as many wineries as possible when visiting.
-This is a big mistake.
-You end up being on a tight schedule instead of enjoying your time.
-Also, more than 2 wineries is too much drinking and you want to make sure you have a designated driver who is taking care of getting you around safely.
+Plan to visit no more than 2-3 wineries a day.
+Each wine tasting will be about 1-1.5 hours in length.
+Many visitors get excited about visiting wineries and want to try as many wineries as possible when visiting Napa.
+This is a big mistake, because you end up being on a tight schedule and exhausted from drinking wine by the time dinner rolls around.
+Make sure you have a designated driver in your group who is taking care of driving you around safely.
 If you need to hire a driver I recommend Napa Valley Wine Excursions.